Kuree/kratos-runtime/docs/README.md

     Each breakpoint should have a unique ID.
 Notice that many instances may share the same definition.
 To allow break on each instance, instance id is also used to as an identifier.

-- `filename` and `line_num`
+- `filename`, `line_num`, and `column_num`

-    The `filename` in breakpoint is the *absolute path* to ensure the support for remote debugging. `line_num` starts from `1`, as commonly used in text editors.
+    The `filename` in breakpoint is the *absolute path* to ensure the support for remote debugging. `line_num` starts from 1, as commonly used in text editors. `column_num` also starts fromm 1.
+You can set `column_num` to 0 if not used.

     The runtime library supports source files remapping, which can be configured through a REST API.

 #### `instance` Table